Skip to main content

 What is a sweeper pre-start checklist?

 Pre-start inspections are required under Australian WHS legislation for all powered mobile plant.
-A documented pre-start ensures operators identify faults before they lead to breakdowns environmental spills or safety incidents on roads and construction sites.
+A documented pre-start ensures operators identify faults before they lead to breakdowns, environmental spills or safety incidents on roads and construction sites.
+AS 4024 (Safety of machinery) provides additional guidance on guarding, emergency stops and safety systems for sweepers.
+Sweepers operating on public roads must also comply with vehicle registration and roadworthiness requirements.
+A documented daily pre-start is the standard evidence of compliance for council, insurer and regulator audits.

 • Safety: identify worn brooms water leaks or fan faults before they cause a breakdown or incident on a public road